SR 94

 The CMCP will identify strategies to better serve the transportation needs in the project area and reduce vehicle miles traveled and greenhouse gas emissions.
 We will consider factors such as climate adaptation, land use, transit, local roadways, highways, active transportation, goods movement, flexible fleets, mobility hubs, transportation systems management, social equity, and emerging technologies.
 SANDAG will collaborate with jurisdictions in the project area, partner agencies, regional stakeholders, tribal governments, community-based organizations, business groups, and the public to develop recommendations to improve traffic flow and build a safe, accessible, and efficient network of transportation options.

-Completing the CMCP will help the San Diego region compete for local, state, and federal funds, including Senate Bill 1 and the Road Repair and Accountability Act of 2017.
-We expect to complete the SR 94 CMCP in the summer of 2026.
+Completing the CMCP will help the San Diego region compete for local, state, and federal funds, including Senate Bill 1.
+We expect to complete the SR 94 CMCP in 2027.

 Objectives